JanM321/esphome-lg-controller/README.md

 If you just want to connect to the device to view the debug logs, use `esphome logs lg-livingroom.yaml`.

 # Tips
+* [Issue #43](https://github.com/JanM321/esphome-lg-controller/issues/43) has some information on temperature sensors that work well for this.
-It's possible to use a Home Assistant template sensor as room temperature sensor.
+* It's possible to use a Home Assistant template sensor as room temperature sensor.
 I'm [using this](https://gist.github.com/JanM321/b550285713f20231386509b2c227f0b8) to work around some issues with my LG Multi F unit in heating mode.

 # License
 This project is licensed under the 0BSD License.
 See the LICENSE file for details.